-Once the content is recorded onto the Metropolis Media Server, the Flypack is then moved into the studio setting, where the editors of FCP, Avid or Adobe are ready to plug into their network.
-(Keep in mind the steps we have saved in the process by not having to move any of the footage from camera to another medium for post production)
+Once the content is recorded onto the Metropolis Media Server, the Flypack is then moved into the studio setting, where the editors of FC X, Avid, or Adobe are ready to plug into their network.
+(Keep in mind the steps we have saved in the the process by not having to move any of the footage from the camera to another medium for post-production)

 Once the Flypack is brought into the post, you simply connect the optical cable from the Flypack to the post-fiber channel switch.
 When you power up you are able to access the media portion of the content and can begin working and editing directly from Metropolis media drive, the same media drive that you used initially to capture your content at the best possible resolution that your camera can offer without any sacrifice in quality.
 GVS offers the Nomadic 2U Optical media storage designed specifically to operate with low power consumption and noise reduction in order to make the product more suited for a studio setting.